Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 # General Circle
 DISCLAIMER: This is a draft page.
-Nothing for us, without us.

 ## Why
 ![](assets/FoundationalEcologySmall.jpg)